 Who should belong to the Society for the Study of Social Problems (SSSP)?

-SSSP members are an interdisciplinary community of scholars, practitioners, advocates, and students interested in the application of critical, scientific, and humanistic perspectives to the study of vital social problems.
+The SSSP is an interdisciplinary community of scholars, practitioners, advocates, and students interested in the application of critical, scientific, and humanistic perspectives to the study of vital social problems.
 If you are involved in scholarship or action in pursuit of a just society nationally or internationally, you belong in the SSSP.
 You will meet others engaged in research to find the causes and consequences of social problems, as well as others seeking to apply existing scholarship to the formulation of social policies.
 Many members are social scientists by training.
 Many teach in colleges and universities.
 Increasing numbers work in applied research and policy settings.
 Membership is open to anyone who supports SSSP's goals.

 What does the SSSP have to offer?